kquo/tips/activism/index.md

     - Still, do try a bit to *understand* them, again proportionally to your sphere of influence
     - Do try a bit to be *informed* on them
     - Do try a bit to have a *stance* on them
 7. Not everything that we *see as wrong* may actually be wrong.
-Double and triple check whether *Issue X* is really a problem, and that's really worth solving.
+Double and triple check whether *Issue X* is really a problem that is really worth solving.